Corporations, Startups, and Small Businesses

 Responsibilities: Creating all site content and navigation, and also create the email streams that new users receive when they sign up to receive these teas.

-Job: Write, target, and post Facebook ads to drive to Pacific Integral's Speaker Series, 3 talks around a variety of topics.
+Job: I was hired to drive people from Facebook to signup for a free, online talk as part of a larger marketing plan.
+Wrote, targeted, dynamically adjusted, and posted Facebook ads to drive to Pacific Integral's Speaker Series, 3 talks around a variety of topics.

 Responsibilities: Content development, targeting metrics, dynamically adjusting ads to increase engagement rates, photo selection, different content and photos for different demographics.